 The lush gardens behind the room towers seem removed from Las Vegas entirely, with live pink Chilean flamingos, ducks, swans, turtles and koi fish frolicking in ponds and under three-story waterfalls.
 A number of swimming pools -- including the stunning main pool with its seasonal water slide and the party-like Go Pool -- make the Flamingo seem less of a casino and more of a full-fledged resort.

 But the animals and water attractions aren't the only entertainment at the Flamingo -- plenty of humans worth checking out call the resort their home too.
 The women of "X Burlesque" offer some adult fun in the late evenings.
 Jeff Civillico is featured in a wacky comedy/juggling show in the afternoon.
 There are shows to suit all ages as well, including the song stylings of brother and sister duo Donny and Marie and the celebrity tribute show "Legends in Concert."
-Plus, Olivia Newton-John is appearing in "Summer Nights," a residency that runs on select dates through through September 2015.

 Restaurants at the resort cater to tastes ranging from American and Italian to Japanese cuisines.
 The Paradise Garden Buffet serves up delicious food in an idyllic setting, looking right out at the picturesque wildlife habitat.
-At Hamada of Japan, you'll find everything from a California roll to the more traditional uni.
 Favorites at the Center Cut Steakhouse include the 20-ounce ribeye and 24-ounce porterhouse.
 And you can always grab a quick bite in the Tropical Breeze Cafe or the food court.